 Since 2001 the Deutsche Kinemathek is a member of the Netzwerk Mediatheken (Network of Media Archives), an organization for major national archives, libraries, documentation offices, research facilities and museums, whose aim is to develop a central portal for AV media for both science and art.

-With the exhibition "Fernsehen macht glücklich" (Television Makes You Happy) – to celebrate the 50th anniversary of German television – the Deutsche Kinemathek took a first in-depth look at the history of television as a medium.
-This exhibition formed, so to speak, the prelude to the Permanent Exhibition Television of the Deutsche Kinemathek, which opened on June, 1, 2006, and provides an entertaining overview of five decades of television in East and West Germany.
-It offers visitors an opportunity to reexamine their own personal television experiences and to increase their awareness of Germany's audio-visual heritage.
-Complementary Special Exhibitions investigate historical-cultural contexts of film and television.
+With the exhibition “Fernsehen macht glücklich” (Television Makes You Happy) – to celebrate the 50th anniversary of German television – the Deutsche Kinemathek took a first in-depth look at the history of television as a medium.
+This exhibition formed, so to speak, the prelude to the permanent exhibition Television of the Deutsche Kinemathek, which opened on 1 Jun 06, and provides an entertaining overview of five decades of television in East and West Germany.
+It offers visitors an opportunity to reexamine their own personal television experiences and to increase their awareness of Germany’s audio-visual heritage.
+Complementary special exhibitions investigate historical-cultural contexts of film and television.

 Since its opening in fall 2000, the Museum für Film und Fernsehen has featured more than sixty special exhibitions on subjects related to film and television.
 Monographic exhibitions have been presented about actors and actresses that include Marlene Dietrich, Hildegard Knef and Romy Schneider as well as about directors such as F. W. Murnau, Werner Herzog and Ingmar Bergman.
 Thematic exhibitions illuminated the relationship between psychology and film, the history of the fall of the Berlin Wall in moving images and the genre of science fiction films.